anthonyrisinger/riprompt/README.md

 ### Generic Instructions

 1. Paste ***all*** of [`riprompt.txt`](riprompt.txt) as the first message and its presence will grow throughout the chat!
-2. (optional) Accelerate new insights with deep engagement!
-Try this for the second message:
+2. (recommended) Accelerate new insights with deep engagement!
+Include this with the first message:

    ```
    Verbosely deconstruct RIP, dereferencing every glyph, operator, and structural